I Don't Want to Walk Without You

 "I Don't Want to Walk Without You" is a popular song.

-The song was published in 1941.
+It was published in 1941.
 The music was written by Jule Styne with the lyrics by Frank Loesser.

 Background

 Composer Irving Berlin was a huge admirer of the song.
 Berlin reportedly said that of all the songs by other composers he had heard, he would have been most proud to have written "I Don't Want to Walk Without You".
 Writing of Berlin's praise for the song, Loesser wrote in his diary, "Irving Berlin came in today and spent a solid hour telling me that 'Walk' is the best song he ever heard.
 He played and sang it over, bar by bar, explaining why it's the best song he ever heard.
 I was flattered like crazy."

 A review in the trade publication Billboard called the composition "one of those natural songs with a down-to-earth story that boy sings to girl and vice versa, with a matching melody that makes it contagious on the first listen".